Exhibition

 © Adel Abdessemed, Paris, ADAGP 2023.
 Photography: Elad Sarig

-On the occasion of the 80th anniversary of the Warsaw Ghetto uprising, the Shoah Memorial invites contemporary artist Adel Abdessemed to present, in the crypt, a set of works entitled "My child" : a sculpture, and a series of drawings inspired by the emblematic photograph N° 14 that the S.S Jürgen Stroop, addressed to Krüger and Himmler, documenting the repression of the insurrection in April-May 1943.
+On the occasion of the 80th anniversary of the Warsaw Ghetto uprising, the Shoah Memorial invites the contemporary artist Adel Abdessemed to present, in the crypt, a set of works entitled "My child" : a sculpture, and a series of drawings inspired by the iconic photograph No. 14 that SS Jürgen Stroop addressed to Krüger and Himmler, documenting the repression of the insurrection in April-May 1943.

-Beyond the historicity of photography, the artist makes emerge, through the materiality of sculpture, its almost living density, its delicacy, the poignant and universal figure of brutally condemned childhood, surrender and terror.
-Reactivating this image, notably through his drawings that "deconstruct" it, Adel Abdessemed re-questions its meaning, controversial, but also and above all pays tribute to this child, offering him, he says, "the immortality of the work of art."
+Beyond the historicity of photography, the artist makes emerge, through the materiality of sculpture, its almost living density, its delicacy, the poignant and universal figure of childhood brutally condemned, surrender and terror.
+Reactivating this image, notably through his drawings that "deconstruct" it, Adel Abdessemed re-questions its controversial meaning, but also and above all pays tribute to this child, offering him, he says, "the immortality of a work of art."

 Photo credit: ADEL ABDESSEMED